willwade/tts-wrapper/README.md

 ## To-Do

-- Improve the implementation of changing rate, volume, etc. (work in progress).
-This is a priority.
-    - Add more tests and logging code for better debugging and exception handling.
+- Add more tests and logging code for better debugging and exception handling. (see tests/ we do have examples/ where we are doing some quick real-world testing but the tests dir is where we should focus efforts)
 - Verify the functionality of UWP (Universal Windows Platform).
+Not tested.
 - Investigate other audio engines.
-PyAudio is a pain to install on windows
+PyAudio is a pain to install on Linux
-- Look at Piper.
-The speed is wierd.
-It needs to be feature full
+- Piper needs a lot of work.
+Its playing at strange speeds.

 and an aside